Knerten0815/masters-thesis/content/methodology.typ

 $ <m_sqs>
 where $n$ is the number of compounds in the group and $m_i$ is the number of atoms in compound $i$.

-The lower the difference between the within-group similarity and the query-to-group similarities, the higher the SQS will be.
-That means if both values are high, the SQS will be high.
+_The lower the difference between the within-group similarity and the query-to-group similarities, the higher the SQS will be._ That means if both values are high, the SQS will be high.
 The SQS will also be high, if both values are low.
 Conversely, the SQS is low when there is a mismatch: high within-group similarity but low query-to-group similarities.
-This charecteristic is used to examine the analogue search of the ChemSpaceExplorer (see @explorer) and compare it to the ISF score (see @isf).
+This characteristic is used to examine the analogue search of the ChemSpaceExplorer (see @explorer) and compare it to the ISF score (see @isf).

 Cases where low within-group similarity are combined with high query-to-group similarity also cause a low SQS score.
-These cases would be very rare in practice, though.

 == Quantitative Analysis <benchmark>